Utopian and dystopian fiction: Cultural impact

 Étienne Cabet's work Travels in Icaria caused a group of followers, the Icarians, to leave France in 1848, and travel to the United States to start a series of utopian settlements in Texas, Illinois, Iowa, California, and elsewhere.
 These groups lived in communal settings and lasted until 1898.

 During the first decades of the 20th century, utopian science fiction literature was very popular in Russia due to more citizens wanting to engage with fantasies of the future (as well as the fact that it was a new, up-and-coming genre of literature).
 During the Cold War, utopian science fiction became popular among Soviet leaders.
 As well, many Soviet Union citizens became dependent on this type of literature because it provided an escape from the real world, which was not ideal at the time.
 Utopian science fiction allowed readers to fantasize about how it would be to live in a "perfect" world.

+In the anime movie Doraemon: Nobita's Sky Utopia it deals with the consequences of a perfect world.
+Where a scientist named Dr.Ray, exhausted by the human society created a Utopia named Paradapia where he with the help of the three robots controls humans by artificial sun called manipulation ray and makes everyone perfect, without any human problems like a person who troubles you become a friend and people don't fight and everything is stable but the main protagonist Nobita unaffected by manipulation ray ,awakens and saves his friends from this so called perfect world.